RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/01-Flight-Commands/05-move.md

 ---

 ![move image](move.PNG)
-Moves the drone in a direction for a given duration and a percentage power.
+Moves the drone in a direction for a given duration and given power percentage.

 ##### Parameters
 ![move image](move_params.PNG)
-**duration**: any integer or decimal value (from -100 to +100) **roll**: any integer (from -100 to +100)
+**duration**: any positive integer in seconds **roll**: any integer (from -100 to +100)
 **pitch**: any integer (from -100 to +100)
 **yaw**: any integer (from -100 to +100)